 However, the agricultural sector in Africa faces considerable challenges.
 Productivity levels lag behind those of other continents, undernourishment persists in Sub-Saharan Africa, and rapid population growth is straining agriculture and food systems.

 Climate change further exacerbates these challenges, posing a threat to crop and livestock production.

-If there is no mode of adaption to the agricultural sector, the production of one of Africa’s biggest staple crops, which is maize could see a significant drop by more than 40% by the year 2050.
+The security of food is at risk, and without adaptation in the agricultural sector, the production of staple crops like maize could see a significant decline by more than 40% by 2050.

-This connects farmers to buyers, agents, and banks in nations like Tanzania, Uganda, and Kenya.
+Another digital tool making an impact is “2KUZE,” connecting farmers to buyers, agents, and banks in countries such as Tanzania, Uganda, and Kenya.

 With the 2KUZE platform, smallholders can connect easily to buyers as well as agents so that they will be able to get the best prices possible for their goods and also receive the payments directly themselves on their mobile phones.
 (You can check out our guide on E-Zwich payment system in Ghana)

 Digital technology is transforming agriculture in Africa by providing farmers with unprecedented access to efficiency and resources.

 One of the significant advantages is the time saved for farmers who no longer have to spend hours in markets.

 They can now navigate transactions, market access, and sales efficiently through digital platforms.

 Access to capital and resources has been a longstanding challenge for farmers.
 With digital technology, farmers can now access capital and rent farm equipment with just a few clicks.